rar0n/sd-webui-negative-embeddings-queue-helper/README.md

 - Place your Embeddings into **sub-folders** by category (like "tools", "characters", or some such).
 - This version only applies embeddings to the **negative prompt**.
-- For positive embeddings use this version: https://github.com/rar0n/sd-webui-embeddings-queue-helper
+- For applying to the positive prompt use this version: https://github.com/rar0n/sd-webui-embeddings-queue-helper